wp-plugins/sexybookmarks/readme.txt

 == Frequently Asked Questions ==
+= My jQuery slider/fader doesn't work anymore! =
+Please disable both of the jQuery dependent options (auto-center and animate-expand) in the plugin options area.
+We are working on a solution to make the plugin FULLY compatible with ALL themes, but have not reached that point yet...
+Sorry.

+= Your plugin broke my site and there's a ton of stuff from another site being displayed!!! = This isn't as critical as it may look...
+Simply choose another URL shortening service and select the "Clear all short URLs" option.
+Now save the changes and [report which URL shortening service you were using](http://sexybookmarks.net/contact-forms/bug-form/) that broke your site so I can look into it.

 = I've uploaded the plugin and activated, but it's not showing up or it's broken… =

 This is normally due to styles in your Wordpress theme overriding the styles of the plugin.
-Check your theme's stylesheet for rules like !important; as these may be overriding the styles defined by the plugin.
+Check your theme's stylesheet for rules like `!important;` as these may be overriding the styles defined by the plugin.

 = My favorite bookmarking site isn't listed! =